dnsantosuosso/NeuralNetworkSplit/README.md

 This project demonstrates how to split a neural network into multiple sub-networks using TensorFlow and Keras.

-## Requirements

-1. Python 3.x
-2. All Python dependencies listed in `requirements.txt`
-3. Graphviz (for network visualization)

 ## Get Started

 1. Clone this repository: `git clone https://github.com/dnsantosuosso/NeuralNetworkTechniques.git`
 2. Install the required Python packages: `pip install -r requirements.txt`
-3. Install Graphviz:
+3. Install Graphviz (for NN visualization):

 - On macOS: `brew install graphviz`
 - On Linux (Debian/Ubuntu): `sudo apt-get install graphviz`